 With CO2 emissions still rising, global warming will continue if the planet does not decrease its reliance on fossil fuels.
 The switch from fossil fuels to renewable fuels in power generation clearly is a step in the right direction, but Europe cannot currently cover its energy demand with renewable energy alone.
 So, what are the available alternatives?

-There are two possibilities, says Laiminger.
-First, to slow global warming, we must switch away from fossil fuels and move to alternative fuels such as hydrogen.
+We must switch away from fossil fuels and move to alternative fuels such as hydrogen.
 For generation from surplus green power, hydrogen is produced by splitting water into hydrogen and oxygen via electrolysis.
 Hydrogen then can be stored directly or in the form of hydrogen carriers, such as ammonia, methanol or liquid organic hydrogen carriers.
 In this way, electricity can be stored for weeks or even months.
-“This will help to get the fluctuations in the renewable energy system under control and enables green energy generation during the dark and cold winter months, when wind and sun are not available,” he says.

 Those two methods are a way forward to counter global warming.
 For the engine, it doesn’t matter if the hydrogen is ‘blue’ or ‘green’ – it's simply the energy carrier.
-But for the global economy, we must find the most cost-effective solution, says Laiminger.
+But for the global economy, we must find the most cost-effective solution.
 Because, if a process is prohibitively costly, it will not be embraced.

 Ready for a change